chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 | Double block          | 1355                | 3.39                  | 295,203             |
 | 1 KiB message         | 8761                | 21.90                 | 45,657              |

-## HMAC384
+## HMAC512/HMAC384

 Hash-based message authentication code (HMAC) is a cryptographic authentication technique that uses a hash function and a secret key.
 HMAC involves a cryptographic hash function and a secret cryptographic key.
-This implementation supports HMAC-SHA-384-192 as specified in [NIST FIPS 198-1](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.198-1.pdf) [5].
-The implementation is compatible with the HMAC-SHA-384-192 authentication and integrity functions defined in [RFC 4868](https://tools.ietf.org/html/rfc4868) [6].
+This implementation supports the HMAC512 variants HMAC-SHA-512-256 and HMAC-SHA-384-192 as specified in [NIST FIPS 198-1](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.198-1.pdf) [5].
+The implementation is compatible with the HMAC-SHA-512-256 and HMAC-SHA-384-192 authentication and integrity functions defined in [RFC 4868](https://tools.ietf.org/html/rfc4868) [6].

-Caliptra HMAC implementation uses SHA384 as the hash function, accepts a 384-bit key, and generates a 384-bit tag.
+Caliptra HMAC implementation uses SHA512 as the hash function, accepts a 512-bit key, and generates a 512-bit tag.

-The implementation also supports PRF-HMAC-SHA-384.
-The PRF-HMAC-SHA-384 algorithm is identical to HMAC-SHA-384-192, except that variable-length keys are permitted, and the truncation step is not performed.
+The implementation also supports PRF-HMAC-SHA-512.
+The PRF-HMAC-SHA-512 algorithm is identical to HMAC-SHA-512-256, except that variable-length keys are permitted, and the truncation step is not performed.

 The HMAC algorithm is described as follows:
 * The key is fed to the HMAC core to be padded